 The CIF then made the GoContractor portal accessible through their website’s homepage, hoping to make it easier for workers in the industry to complete the safety training on their own accord.

-The CIF’s COVID-19 orientation was made available in five commonly used languages by construction workers in Ireland: Polish, Romanian, Russian, Irish, and English.
+The CIF’s COVID-19 induction was made available in five commonly used languages by construction workers in Ireland: Polish, Romanian, Russian, Irish, and English.

 After launch, more than 150,000 construction professionals complete COVID-19 specific training and can return to work

-In two weeks, the CIF and GoContractor launched the CIF Online C19 orientation, free and available to all those working in the Irish construction sector.
+In two weeks, the CIF and GoContractor launched the CIF Online C19 Induction, free and available to all those working in the Irish construction sector.

 With GoContractor, we demonstrated that a high volume of people can be put through online training in a competent manner with validation in a digital format shares Dermot Carey, Director CIF Safety & Training.

-GoContractor’s initial proposal evolved into a partnership with the CIF and program where GoContractor could offer every worker in Ireland a free course and digital card through the C19 orientation.
+GoContractor’s initial proposal evolved into a partnership with the CIF and program where GoContractor could offer every worker in Ireland a free course and digital card through the C19 induction.

 Since its launch: